 Most of the training and further education courses for systemic Become a coach offered without prerequisites.
 Anyone can participate - and that is basically a very good thing.
 People can become good listeners, advisors and "system understanders" in many different ways.

-On the other hand, it is obviously useful if you have already completed vocational training or studies in a relevant field (be brave: from natural sciences to human resources management, this is a very broad field) and/or have as much professional and life experience as possible.
-Often your experience from your training, studies or job can be an advantage.
-You may have acquired a kind of "expert status" in your field, which you can use to great effect in coaching with the client.
-Example: A client comes to you who would like to start his own business but is afraid to do so.
-You may have already been down this path, so you can coach him in this respect and also support him in self-employment in particular.
+On the other hand, it is obviously useful if you have already completed vocational training or studies in a field that is relevant in some way (take heart: from natural sciences to human resources management, this is a very broad field) and/or have as much professional and life experience as possible overall.
+Often, your experience from your training, studies or job can be an advantage.
+Possibly you have acquired a kind of "expert status" in your field, which you can super apply in coaching with the client.
+Example: A client comes to you who likes to become self-employed but is afraid of it.
+You may have already been down this path, so you can coach him in this regard and also support him in self-employment in particular.

 What does a systemic coach earn?